northeast-kansas-library-system/nextsteps/docs/_sources/pages/loging_in_docs/staff_account_types.rst.txt

 Administrator
 -------------

-- Administrators have access to all adminstrative functions of the system
+- Administrators have access to all system functions

 .. _director_permissions: